vongockhang06/First_dbt_project_tutorial/README.md

         {%endsnapshot%}
     ```
+### Note: You can more learn about how can we handle storage cost in production.
+Because I think when we implement SCD 2, our landing table has that data (for example with the size A) and snapshot table also has that data (size A) plus history data (size B).
+Therefore, in total is 2A+B size.
 ## Modularity
 - Breaking donw large models into multiple smaller models.
 - Better for readability, reuseability, maintainanbility, scalability, testability.